The Raspberry Ice Cream War: Reception

-The idea of a government publication directly targeting European children with arguments in favour of strengthening the European Union proved quickly unpopular in some countries, most notably the U.K. The British European Commission representative Geoffrey Martin decided to "pulp" 75,000 copies of the comic because he felt that the political point of view espoused by the comic was inappropriate, and Employment minister Andrew Smith described the comic as factually inaccurate.
+The idea of a government publication directly targeting European children with arguments in favour of strengthening the European Union proved quickly unpopular in some countries, most notably the United Kingdom.
+The British European Commission representative Geoffrey Martin decided to "pulp" 75,000 copies of the comic because he felt that the political point of view espoused by the comic was inappropriate, and Employment minister Andrew Smith described the comic as factually inaccurate.
 According to a Parliament press release from 1998, no copies of the comic were ever distributed in Britain, though other sources claim that there were some.
-The comic appears in the archives of the Easy Reading Corner of the European Union, and it can be downloaded via the EU bookshop or from an archive of the University of Nebraska.
+The comic appears in the archives of the Easy Reading Corner of the European Union website, and it can be downloaded via the EU bookshop or from an archive of the University of Nebraska.

 Translations

 The comic was published under similar titles in the other official languages of the 1998 European Union: